Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 You won’t get this until 6pm, so you’ll want to pencil in an evening session as well.

-Once you’ve done this, focus on unlocking a crown in one of the skills on your lesson tree.
+Once you’ve done this, focus on completing your current level on your lesson path.
 This will activate a 15-minute XP Boost.

-You’ll then want to dive into a timed challenge (either Lightning Round or Match Madness) and keep bashing them out until your XP Boost has expired.
+You’ll then want to dive into a timed challenge (either Lightning Round or Match Madness) or a legendary level and keep bashing them out until your XP Boost has expired.

-Continue unlocking crowns and doing timed challenges for as long as you desire.
+Continue completing levels and doing timed challenges for as long as you desire.

 saturday to sunday